Do you need to apply for planning permission to build a garden office?

 If you do apply for Planning Permission your neighbours will be asked their opinion about the building, and it is good practice to have a word with them and show them what you plan to build before they are contacted.
 In our experience, if a neighbour is aware of what is going to be built, how it will affect their view, how long it will take to build and what you plan to use it for.
 It can avoid any problems during the application process.

 Even if you are building under Permitted Development rules and therefore not applying for full Planning Permission it’s still good practice to talk it through with your neighbours before you start work - an informed neighbour is a happy neighbour!

 We know that many people are put off the idea of a garden office if they do need to apply for Planning Permission.
 There is no real need to be fearful, many garden office suppliers report a 95% success rate with planning applications.

 Actually applying for Planning Permission is quite straightforward and you can easily handle the application yourself.
 Although many suppliers will handle it as part of the service they offer you.
 Whether there is a charge will depend on the supplier's policy.

 If you are handling the applications yourself.
-You should expect your supplier to provide you with scale drawings for submission with your application, you will also need a scale sitemap of your plot which you have to mark the proposed development on - map prices start at £10 plus VAT and you can buy them via the Planning Portal.
+You should expect your supplier to provide you with scale drawings for submission with your application, you will also need a scale sitemap of your plot which you have to mark the proposed development on - you can buy them via the Planning Portal.

 The application will ask you about the external materials being used and how you will control rainwater.
 Again, you should expect your supplier to provide you with all the details, normally free of charge.

-There is a fee for full Planning Permission, this can differ from local authority to local authority, our local Wiltshire Council charges £206 (2018).
+There is a fee for full Planning Permission, this can differ from local authority to local authority.

 The Planning Permission application process takes around eight weeks.
 Many companies will reserve you a slot in their order book so that once your application has been approved work can start swiftly.